Machine Learning for Retail Sales Forecasting — Feature Engineering

 Measure the average sales of the last n days.

-Rolling mean is sometimes used alone as a benchmark model for statistical forecasting.
+The rolling mean is sometimes used as a benchmark for statistical forecasting.

 Code